 Creating the right ceremony

 Humanist funerals are centred on the life of the person who has died, as well as the needs of those saying farewell.
 Family members and friends often want to speak themselves, and tributes can include diverse contributions, including traditional hymns or prayers if appropriate.
 Sometimes I write and deliver the entire ceremony, and if you are thinking about readings, poetry or music we can work together to find the right thing.

 As well as looking at your local crematorium you might like to consider the various options offered by the idyllic GreenAcres Heatherley Wood meadowland burial park, and at Clandon Wood Natural Burial Ground with its stunning glass pavilion and nature reserve.
-Ceremonies in the great outdoors go ahead, no matter what the weather brings!
-You may like to take a stroll around these peaceful places as the teams there are always very welcoming.
+The teams who work at these peaceful places are always very welcoming.

 A bit about me